dadahcr2/gm/index.md

 ### Daily Checklist
 This list can help you track all tasks in the game for the better and more efficient playing of the game, building your Garge Power, and improve your driving skills.
-- [   ] **Every 3 hours**: Free FS upgrades – use them to upgrade your newly bought vehicles and Common and Rare parts.
+- [   ]  &nbsp; **Every 3 hours**: Free FS upgrades – use them to upgrade your newly bought vehicles and Common and Rare parts.
 Free upgrades are limited and depending on the level of upgrades.
-- [ ] [  ]() **Every 4 hours**: 2 free Team Tickets – play Team Event
+- [ ]  &nbsp; **Every 4 hours**: 2 free Team Tickets – play Team Event
-- [ ] **Every 6 hours**: Free Ads Chest in the Shop – open it
+- [ ]  &nbsp; **Every 6 hours**: Free Ads Chest in the Shop – open it
-- [ ] **Every 8 hours**: Free Chest in the Shop – open it
+- [ ] &nbsp; **Every 8 hours**: Free Chest in the Shop – open it

 **Every 12 hours**
-- [ ] Free 6 Common Cup Chests – drive Cups and open Chests
+- [ ]  &nbsp; Free 6 Common Cup Chests – drive Cups and open Chests
-- [ ] 2 Free “Finish Now” Scrap – use it for any excess scrap
+- [ ]  &nbsp; 2 Free “Finish Now” Scrap – use it for any excess scrap
-- [ ] 3 Adventure Task Chests – drive it
+- [ ]  &nbsp; 3 Adventure Task Chests – drive it

 **Every 24 hours**
-- [ ] Collect Daily Reward
+- [ ]  &nbsp; Collect Daily Reward
-[ ]   Use Double Coins in Adventure Maps – collect as many as possible Coins
+- [ ]   &nbsp; Use Double Coins in Adventure Maps – collect as many as possible Coins
-- [ ] 3 Daily Tasks – complete it
+- [ ]  &nbsp; 3 Daily Tasks – complete it
-- [ ]   Win 10 Cup racers – drive it, win 10 cup races
+- [ ]   &nbsp; Win 10 Cup racers – drive it, win 10 cup races
-- [ ] Additional Team Event Ticket for free – use it sometimes keep it for the next match if it isn’t going to make a difference for the current match and the next match is likely to start before the ticket resets
+- [ ]  &nbsp; Additional Team Event Ticket for free – use it sometimes keep it for the next match if it isn’t going to make a difference for the current match and the next match is likely to start before the ticket resets
-- [ ]     4 Free + 1 ads Public Event Ticket for free – use it if the Public Event is available
+- [ ]   &nbsp;   4 Free + 1 ads Public Event Ticket for free – use it if the Public Event is available
-- [ ] 4 Free + 1 ads Special Adventure Ticket for free – use it
+- [ ]  &nbsp; 4 Free + 1 ads Special Adventure Ticket for free – use it
-- [ ] 10 Free attempts at the Daily race - use it if you compete against others in the daily race.
+- [ ] &nbsp;  10 Free attempts at the Daily race - use it if you compete against others in the daily race.
 Can help you to improve your driving skills.

 **Weekly**
-- [ ] 10 Free attempts at the Weekly race – use it if you compete with others in the weekly race.
+- [ ]  &nbsp; 10 Free attempts at the Weekly race – use it if you compete with others in the weekly race.
 Can help you to improve your driving skills.
-- [ ] Team Chest – open it
+- [ ]  &nbsp; Team Chest – open it

 **Always**
-- [ ] Have a Cup Chest timing down
+- [ ]  &nbsp; Have a Cup Chest timing down
-- [ ] Scrap excess parts
+- [ ]  &nbsp; Scrap excess parts

 ## Chapter 7 - Devices and Support
 In Chapter 7, we will try to help HCR2 players with decisions on what devices are better to play HCR2, on the smartphone, or on the tablet.